This post may contain affiliate links. Read my full disclosure policy.

 - Add 1 ounce Poire Williams (Pear Brandy), 1 ounce Rosemary Simple Syrup, 1-ounce lemon juice, and 3 ounces dry gin to the shaker – then shake vigorously (about 12 seconds) until well-chilled.

 - Strain into cocktail glasses, and top each drink with a tip of rosemary.

-Keywords: pear tree cocktail, pear tree, pear cocktail, gin cocktail, holiday cocktail recipe, Christmas cocktail,
+Keywords: pear cocktail recipe, cocktails with pear, pear brandy cocktail, pear tree cocktail, pear tree, pear cocktail, gin cocktail, holiday cocktail recipe, Christmas cocktail,